opentok/misc-opentok-accelerators/iOS/README.md

 ## Prerequisites

-To be prepared to develop your screensharing with annotations app:
+To be prepared to develop your screensharing with annoations app:

 1. Install Xcode version 5 or later.
 2. Download the [TokBox Common Accelerator Session Pack](https://github.com/opentok/acc-pack-common).